About

 Ownership and boundaries

-This page shows where the editorial product stops, where disclosures should appear, and how trust routes stay checkable.
+This page shows where editorial stops, where disclosures appear, and how trust routes stay checkable.

 Operational notes

-Some stories may mention retail signals, launch patterns, or demand translation because readers increasingly shop across borders.
+Some stories may mention retail signals, launch patterns, or demand translation because operators need category context before briefs and partner conversations.

-That context belongs on the site only when it improves judgment.
-If it starts to read like operator sales copy, it belongs elsewhere.
+That context belongs on the site only when it improves launch judgment.
+If it starts to read like hidden placement or product sales copy, it belongs elsewhere.

 Media sources, open-license records, and partner-asset usage are tracked on the credits page.
 The public byline itself lives on the editorial desk profile.